SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

     solve(newprob, Tsit5(), saveat = 0.1) # saveat = 0.1 saves the solution every 0.1 time units.
 It's important to set this so that the solution is saved at regular intervals. end
 ```
 This code sets up our Brusselator model using Catalyst.jl's `@reaction_network` macro.
 We also define initial parameters, initial conditions, create an `ODEProblem`, and define a function to solve the ODE with given parameters.
+Setting `saveat = 0.1` in the call to `solve` ensures the solution is saved with the desired temporal frequency we want for our later plots.

 !!! note
     Be sure to set `saveat` to a value that is appropriate for your system; otherwise, the size of the solution can change during interactivity, which will cause dimension mismatch errors once we add our interactive elements.